Your cart is empty

 Website: customs.go.kr/english

-Critical: Korean Language Requirements
+Korean Language Requirement

-Korea uses UNI-PASS (Customs Clearance Uni-Network System) for all import/export declarations.
-The system is highly automated and efficient:
+Korea uses UNI-PASS (Customs Clearance Uni-Network System) for all import and export declarations:

 | Requirement | Details |